sjleonard/sjleonard.github.io/chesson_2000.md

   - **Species coexist if the stabilizing term is greater than the fitness difference**
   - The stabilizing term arises from a tradeoff in resource use
 - We can extend to multispecies communities with diffuse competition via the following rough model: \begin{equation} \bar{r}_i \approx b_i (k_i - \bar{k}) + \frac{b_i (1 - \rho) D}{n - 1} \end{equation} with $$n$$ the total number of species, $$k$$s as fitnesses, $$\bar{k}$$ as th average fitness of $$i$$'s competitors, $$\rho$$ as niche overlap, and $$D$$ a positive constant
   - If the stabilizing (second) term is greater in magnitude than the relative average fitness for the worst species, all species coexist
+- Two types of mechanisms can increase coexistence
+  - Decrease the fitness difference (first term), i.e., **equalizing mechanisms**
+  - Increase the stabilzing term, i.e., **stabilizing mechanisms**
+- How do stabilizing mechanisms arise?
+  - First, consider four "dimensions" of niche space: recourses, predators, time, and space
+  - A niche is defined by the effect and response a species has at each point in niche space
+  - An example of a stabilizing mechanism is density dependence
+    - Species $$a$$ depends on a resource (has a strong response at a point in niche space) and reduces the resource (has a strong effect)
+    - Species $$b$$ has a similar relationship to a resource as species $$a$$, but with a different resource
+    - Even if there is a bit of resource overlap, intraspecific competition will be stronger than interspecific competition, resulting in stable coexistence
+    - However, under certain assumptions -- for example, if one resource is much richer than another, introducing a non-zero fitness difference -- stable coexistence is not guaranteed
+    - Another assumption is that resources have independent dynamic

+## Fluctation-dependent and fluctuation-independent mechanisms